-Polls showed that most viewers wanted Jake to choose Tenley.
-But he followed his heart instead and proposed to Vienna.
+Remember Bachelor Jake?
+Polls showed that most viewers wanted him to choose Tenley, but he followed his heart instead and proposed to Vienna.

 There will inevitably be a time where you have to choose a path for your business.
 Perhaps it’s a price increase, a geographic move, or a new product you want to introduce.
 Your decisions won’t always be popular among the masses, and that’s OK.
 If you have evaluated and determined your course of action – stick to your gut and believe in yourself, because what’s right in everyone else’s eyes isn’t always the right choice for you.

-On episode 1 of this season’s Bachelor, the all-important initial first-impression rose went to Tenley, who as we know, was one of the final two ladies.
+On episode 1 of Ben’s season of The Bachelor, the all-important initial first-impression rose went to Lindzi, who was also one of the final two ladies.